 Our net revenues from the asset management services consist of (i) management fees calculated either as a percentage of the AUM of the funds or mandates, and (ii) performance-based fees calculated with reference to the fund's or mandate's investment performance exceeding a certain threshold.
-For the year ended June 30, 2021, we provided asset management services through (i) Hywin Asset Management (Hong Kong) Limited, a licensed asset manager in Hong Kong, and (ii) Shenzhen Panying, a PRC fund manager of venture capital funds and private equity funds.
+We are able to provide asset management services through (i) Hywin Asset Management (Hong Kong) Limited, a licensed asset manager in Hong Kong, and (ii) Shenzhen Panying, a PRC fund manager of venture capital funds and private equity funds.
+For the year ended June 30, 2022, the net revenues were derived from Hywin Asset Management (Hong Kong) Limited.